dmbarbour/wikilon/docs/Performance.md

 Structure sharing is a common feature for stowage.
 Computations producing the same stowed values will share the same space.
 In addition to potential space savings, structure sharing simplifies other potential features such as managing cached computations.

 Stowage of values is designed to closely model ABC value resources, i.e. where we use `{#resourceId'kf}` to name a bytecode resource.
 Here, `resourceId` is a secure hash of the bytecode, and the `'kf` suffix identifies our resource as a linear quoted value to permit lazy loading and forbid copy/drop.
 Stowed values could be directly implemented as ABC resources.
-However, `{&stow}` leaves the representation opaque and local to the runtime, which simplifies GC and provides more room for optimizations.
+However, `{&stow}` leaves the representation opaque and local to the runtime, which simplifies GC and allows faster hashing and a far more parsimonious resource identifier.

+With a specialized DB model, I can keep the `kf` information (and several more flag bits) directly in my key value, e.g. a simple 64-bit integer.

 A suggestion for stowage may be silently rejected, e.g. because a value is not significantly larger than its stowage overhead.
 This helps developers a bit because it leads to larger 'chunks' of data corresponding to a couple layers of tree nodes that can be loaded together or compressed together.